 [We] believe in the Holy Spirit, the holy catholic [universal] church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 AMEN.

 Statement of Convictions

 God.
-God, existing eternally in three persons, Father, Son, and Holy Spirit, is the source of all truth and He expresses His nature relationally.
-God has revealed himself both in nature and through the Bible, the only inerrant, inspired, authoritative Word of God.
-This has implications for the institutions of church, family, commerce and government.
+God, existing eternally in three persons, Father, Son, and Holy Spirit, is the source of all truth, and He expresses His nature relationally.
+God has revealed himself in nature and through the Bible, the only inerrant, inspired, authoritative Word of God.
+This affects the church, family, commerce, and government institutions.

 Humanity.
 All human beings bear God’s image and are thus inherently valuable—beginning at conception—whether or not society regards them as healthy, productive, or useful.
 As God’s image bearers, men and women of all races and nationalities have the capacity and the calling to steward creation, create economic and social value, pursue justice, stand against evil, and act in a transforming way in culture.

 Salvation.
 Through sin, humanity has departed from God’s way, but through our Lord Jesus Christ, God has made way for us to be reconciled to Him, to be transformed to understand and do His will, and to be ambassadors of His gospel.
 Further, God has instituted the Church as a vital means by which His gospel would be proclaimed and practiced.

 Society.
 Citizens of the kingdom of heaven will always be the best citizens of the kingdom of man because obeying God above all earthly powers is what best secures the blessings of liberty.
 Government is God-ordained to punish evil and protect the good.
 When it oversteps its bounds by failing to recognize the value of each person, or by constraining conscience, or calling good what God calls evil and calling evil what God calls good, we must call it to account.